opmatrixsoftware/sshd-docker-builder/README.md

-CentOS 7 Docker in Docker (DinD) Image with SSHD
+CentOS 7 Docker in Docker (DinD) Image with SSHD and Helm
 ===============================

 # Description
-The purpose of this image is to give users, or automated build agents, the ability to have secure root access via SSH and build other docker images.
-The image also has ``svn``, ``git``, and ``make`` to copy/pull artifacts from version control systems directly in to the container and automate image building with ``make``.
+The purpose of this image is to give users, or automated build agents, the ability to have secure root access via SSH and build other docker images and Helm Charts.
+The image also has ``svn``, ``git``, and
+``make``
+to copy/pull artifacts from version control systems directly in to the container and automate image building with ``make``.

 ## Docker image

-Centos:7 with docker, docker-compose, and openssh installed.
+Centos:7 with helm, kubectl, docker, docker-compose, and openssh installed.

 ## Kubernetes files